James4Ever0/notes/RX580 16g used as AI accelerator.md

 ```

 ---

-Currently it is not possible to run `ollama` on `gfx90c`.
+If you want to run `ollama` on other GPUs, you must install ROCm 6.

+You can get current ROCm version by `dpkg -l | grep -i rocm`.

 You can disable GPU by `export HSA_OVERRIDE_GFX_VERSION=1`.

 Since latest `ollama` accesses ROCm, run it with `root` account.

-If you want to run `ollama` on other GPUs, you may have to compile it yourself, with parameters like